What is India VIX Index? Calculation, Meaning, Range & Volatality

 Who Can Use the India VIX?

-• Hedgers: Those seeking to safeguard their existing portfolios against market volatility can employ India VIX for hedging.
-For instance, an investor with a stock portfolio may use India VIX futures to mitigate potential losses during a market decline.
+- Hedgers: If you already have a portfolio and want to protect it from market volatility, you can use India VIX for hedging.
+For example, an investor with a stock portfolio can use India VIX futures to reduce losses during a market fall.

-• Options Traders: The metric is a tool for options traders to craft and manage trading strategies.
-Options traders can sell Nifty calls for income or buy Nifty puts to hedge against volatility, using India VIX as a reference.
+- Options Traders: It’s a tool for options traders to create and manage their strategies.
+Options traders can sell Nifty calls for income or buy Nifty puts to hedge against volatility, using India VIX as a benchmark.

 However, it is advisable to do your own research and/or consult a financial advisor before investing.